25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

     - Configuring security (IAM AttachRolePolicy)
     - Configuring rules for routing data (Amazon EC2 CreateSubnet)
     - Setting up logging (AWS CloudTrail CreateTrail)
-  - By default, trails are configured to log management events.
+  - By default, trails are configured to log management events
   - Can separate Read Events (that don't modify resources) from Write Events (that may modify resources)
 - Data Events:
   - By default, data events are not logged (because high volume operations)